PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 Installing PHP 7.4 on Ubuntu

-The upgrade from PHP 7.3 to 7.4 is straightforward for most applications.
-On Ubuntu, you can add the Ondřej Surý PPA which provides current PHP packages.
+The upgrade from an earlier PHP version to PHP 7.4 is straightforward for most applications.
+On Ubuntu, you can add the Ondřej Surý PPA which provides current PHP packages for multiple versions.

 sudo add-apt-repository ppa:ondrej/php